Downfall (1923 film): Plot

 Kaja Falk is a successful and admired operetta star, who has been through a lot in her life: The man she loves has to pay for a murder Kaja is suspected to have committed.
 He accepts the punishment and is sent to jail for ten years.
-Full of gratitude Kaja promises her love to stay faithful and wait for him to return.
+Full of gratitude, Kaja promises her love to stay faithful and wait for him to return.
 In the following years, he dreams of her every night.
-In his dreams she is the young, admirable woman, for whom he took his prison sentence.
-In reality the ten years of his absence did not do Kaja well.
+In his dreams, she is the young, admirable woman, for whom he took his prison sentence.
+In reality, the ten years of his absence were not kind to Kaja.
 When he finally returns, Kaja has aged a lot and is ravaged by disease.
 Out of prison, he waits for Kaja, who apparently did not come looking for him.
 But Kaja is there - he just did not recognize the old woman, who wanted to welcome her great love.
-Shocked and struck by grieve, Kaja collapses.
+Shocked and struck by grief, Kaja collapses.